bradkillins/Assignment-1---String-Calculator/README.md

 # String-Calculator

 An assignment for SODV2202 Object Oriented Programming
+Built using C# and WinForms

 A calculator that a user can enter an expression as a string.
 Preforms addition, subtraction, multiplication, and division.